Career and Technical Education (M.S.)

 Indiana State University offers an online master's in career and technical education (CTE) to provide the continued development of the professional and technical knowledge of individuals working in career technical education, including secondary school CTE faculty, two-year technical school faculty, CTE administrators, and trainers in industry.

-- This online program includes 33 to 36 credit hours.
-Students may transfer up to six credits of previously earned graduate-level coursework into the program if the credit supports the student's area of study.
+- Students may transfer up to six credits of previously earned graduate-level coursework into the program if the credit supports the student's area of study.

 - Coursework includes a required core, a research methods course, and an area of specialization that enables each student to tailor the program to meet career and educational goals.
-Areas of specialization can be selected within the College of Technology as well as other disciplines within the University.
+Areas of specialization can be selected within the Bailey College of Engineering and Technology as well as other disciplines within the University.